Tosoh (OTCMKTS:TOSCF) Hits New 12-Month Low at $16.89

 Tosoh Co.
-(OTCMKTS:TOSCF) shares reached a new 52-week low during trading on Friday .
-The stock traded as low as $16.89 and last traded at $16.89, with a volume of 200 shares trading hands.
-The stock had previously closed at $17.30.
+(OTCMKTS:TOSCF)’s share price hit a new 52-week low on Thursday .
+The company traded as low as $16.89 and last traded at $16.89, with a volume of 0 shares trading hands.
+The stock had previously closed at $16.89.

-Separately, Zacks Investment Research raised Tosoh from a “sell” rating to a “hold” rating in a report on Wednesday, July 14th.
+Separately, Zacks Investment Research upgraded shares of Tosoh from a “sell” rating to a “hold” rating in a research report on Wednesday, July 14th.

 Tosoh Corp. engages in the manufacture and sale of basic chemicals, petrochemicals, fine chemicals, and specialty products.
 It operates through the following segments: Petrochemicals, Chlor-alkali, Specialty, Engineering, and Others.
 The Petrochemical segment offers olefins and polymers.
 The Chlor-alkali segment provides caustic soda, vinyl chloride monomer, polyvinyl chloride, high-performance polyurethane, organic chemicals, urethane raw materials, and cement.